rehierl/node-tree-outliner/1-0-mathematics/1-0-0-values.md

 <!-- ======================================================================= -->
 ## Components

-The intention of introducing "components" is to avoid confusion with the "elements" of a complex value.
-That is, "components" are understood to be the building blocks of complex values.
+components are the building blocks of complex values

-* aka. slot, component, container
 * components are used to group values into more complex values
-* components represent bearers of atomic or complex values
+* in addition to their value, components may have further properties
+* e.g. a reference to the next/previous component
-* components allow to define the structure of complex values
+* components therefore allow to define the structure of complex values

+components represent abstract values

-components always hold a single abstract value
+* components hold abstract or complex values
+* i.e. complex values may themselves be hierarchical

-* they hold one value, and one value only
+* components hold one value, and one value only

-* a component always holds a defined value
+components are immutable entities

 * the value of a component is never undefined

-components are immutable entities/objects

-* the value a component holds is set during the creation of a complex value
+* the value of a component is set during the creation of a complex value
 * after that, the value of a component can not be changed (i.e. immutable)

-components need to be understood as being globally unique
+components are globally unique entities

 * complex values do not share the same components
 * no complex value contains a component more than once
 * complex values represent groups of unique of components
+* any component always belongs to a complex value

 ### (value-of c)